 I’m a C3 complete and I don’t transfer independently.
 My wife transfers me with a slide board.
 I use a sip and puff to control the chair.

 Do you use it all the time?
-Where do you go in it?
+Where do you go to it?

 Does insurance cover it?
 How was the purchasing process?

 Private insurance paid for my first one.
-After that Medicare covered 80%.
+After that Medicare-covered 80%.
 Also, I had a trade-in allowance.
-Redman handled all of the purchasing process.
+Redman handled all of the purchasing processes.

 Would you recommend this chair?
 What would you tell someone who is on the fence about getting one?

 Yes, I would and do recommend the Redman chair.
 I encourage getting a standing wheelchair, one that’s easy to work on, with a good support team (have that with Redman).
 Looking forward to getting my third Redman power chair, in the past, I have checked out other wheelchairs, the best choice still Redman.

 I feel more a part of the congregation when I can stand for song and prayer.